simonporte/hsp/README.md

 ### Changing color themes

-Click the cog button on the top right
+Click the cog button on the top right corner.

 ### Add your own themes